dgroomes/stackoverflow-look-back/README.md

     * Click the "View posts" button
     * Explore the data!

 ## Firefox

-Although this tool was developed as a Chrome extension, it can also be installed as a web extension in Firefox!

-Follow these instructions to install it in Firefox:
+The tool can also be installed as a web extension in Firefox!
+Follow these instructions to install it:

-1. Build the web extension for Firefox
-    * ```shell
-      ./build-for-firefox.sh
-      ```
 1. Open Firefox to the debug page
     * Open Firefox
     * Paste and go to this URL: <about:debugging#/runtime/this-firefox>